 If you have a concern about the care you received from a pharmacist or pharmacy technician, the best place to start is to speak directly with that person about your concern.
 Simple miscommunications are often at the root of many complaints, and although it may be difficult, a face-to-face discussion is often the best way to resolve an issue.

-If you are unable to resolve the concern with the pharmacist or pharmacy technician, it may be appropriate to contact the College’s complaints line 1-877-330-0967.
+If you are unable to resolve the concern with the pharmacist or pharmacy technician, please contact the College’s complaints line at 1-877-330-0967.

 Learn more about the complaints process at bcpharmacists.org/complaints.

 The College publishes citations and Discipline Hearing Notifications as individual items in the ‘News’ section of its website.
 These notifications will also appear on the College’s homepage.
 The College may include information about upcoming Discipline Hearing Notifications in its monthly ‘ReadLinks Roundup’ email, which is sent to all pharmacists and pharmacy technicians.

 Previously, citations for Discipline Committee hearings were published under ‘Discipline Hearing Notifications’ on the College’s website 2-4 weeks prior to a scheduled hearing.